ngs-docs/2015-angus-paper/2015-angus-paper.md

   lack of ability to do computing, which presents a mental block for them in learning new computing techniques.
 We attempt to overcome this by emphasizing the beginner level of the workshop and by providing a very accommodating environment.
+In addition, with many instructors and "instructional assistants" available, we aim to accomodate multiple learning styles.

-* introduce attendees to command-line program execution.
+* introduce attendees to command-line program execution and the use of remote machines.
 The UNIX shell is the prevailing methodology for bioinformatics analysis, and provides a common platform for program and workflow execution, but is something that most biologists have little formal exposure to.